Sacred Furnishings

-Sacred and Liturgical Art
+Sacred Furnishings and Liturgical Art.

 It is a profound expression of divine truth, meant to draw the faithful into deeper worship and contemplation of the mysteries of God.
 As the Catechism of the Catholic Church teaches, “Genuine sacred art draws man to adoration, to prayer, and to the love of God” (CCC 2502).
 From the tabernacle of the Old Covenant, richly adorned under God’s command (cf. Exodus 25), to the heavenly vision of beauty seen by St. John in Revelation, art has always served as a window into the divine.